SparKB0i/Akneto-website/DEPLOYMENT.md

-# Deploying Akneto Redesign to Netlify
+# Deploying Akneto Website to Netlify

 This guide outlines the steps to deploy your React application to Netlify and configure a custom domain.